DevashishRathee/CryptPlot/README.md

 Dual Core Processor<br />

 Python Modules Requirements:<br />
-*CryptUp uses Pandas,json,Requests for Tick Builder<br />
+*CryptPlot uses Pandas,json,Requests for Tick Builder<br />
-*CryptUp uses Plotly for Graph Plotting<br />
+*CryptPlot uses Plotly for Graph Plotting<br />
 All of these can be installed using pip, eg. pip install pandas<br />

 Steps to Use:<br />